barrettotte/PRDCSTND/README.md

-# Beer Fridge
+# Produce-Stand

-An introductory project to maintain a beer fridge to learn more about COBOL.
+Pretending a produce stand would have a COBOL program to track their transactions.
+I always wanted to learn and make something dumb with COBOL, so here it is.

 ## Development with VS Code